ni/measurement-plugin-python/examples/README.md

 The example measurements are *Poetry-based* projects.
 Follow the steps below to set up an example measurement:

 1. Install `poetry`.
-Refer to <https://python-poetry.org/docs/#installation> for information on installing poetry.
+Refer to <https://python-poetry.org/docs/#installation> for information on installing Poetry.

 2. Open a command prompt and change the working directory to the directory of the example measurement you want to work with.